 Like other intangible commodities such as a share in publicly traded stock, SRECs are bought and sold online through an intermediary, often referred to as SREC aggregators.
-The top platforms for buying and selling SRECs are SREC Trade and Knollwood Energy.
+The top platforms for buying and selling SRECs are SREC Trade, Sol Systems, and Knollwood Energy.
 Some solar installers, financing companies, and other organizations will also purchase SRECs from you up front to reduce your out-of-pocket installation costs.
 For example, Delaware’s SREC market is now entirely run through it’s retail electricity behemoth Delmarva Power.
 The primary benefit of selling your SRECs through an installer or solar financier is that you reduce your risk in exchange for immediate returns.
 You will likely get a lower payout for an SREC when selling directly to an installer or financing company, but you will get the immediate cash without any uncertainty.

 Similar to stock prices, SRECs that are sold through aggregators have volatile pricing and will fluctuate over time.
 Policy changes such as increases or decreases in a state’s RPS goal or changes to ACPs for utilities can have immediate and drastic impacts on SREC pricing in a specific market.
 In other words, a state can become a commodity market for SRECs, or an unattractive market, practically overnight.
 Thus, the pro of using an online aggregator is the potential for greater returns for your SRECs but the con is increased risk.

-Top SREC Markets: NJ, MA and DC
+Top SREC markets: NJ, MA and DC

 If we use price as the key indicator, the best SREC markets in the U.S. for homeowners are Washington D.C., New Jersey and Massachusetts.
 To date, these are all the active SREC markets in the United States and the current and former prices for SRECs in each market:

-As you can see from the data, the price of SRECs has fallen significantly in every market other than D.C. in the past year.
+In general, SREC prices fall each year, although there are always exceptions.
 This is to be expected as more solar power is installed in each of these states – it signals that there is a greater supply of SRECs in the market, which means that utilities are closer to reaching their RPS goals.
 Low prices can also indicate that the fines for not submitting RECs specifically for solar are unsubstantial.
 The other takeaway, however, is that the NJ, MA and D.C.
 SREC markets are still paying off major dividends for your PV credits and with prices likely to continue to fall, there is no better time to go solar than now.